Cooper-Moreland/EngNotebook3/README.md

 ### Reflection

-Get the code for the tmp36 sensor down before including the lcd. tmp36 doesn't have its own library file use analogio like for a potentiometer. remember to switch the lcd address if it doesnt work and unplug the lcd from the 5V if the metro m4 wont show up in file explorer.
+Get the code for the tmp36 sensor down before including the lcd. tmp36 doesn't have its own library file use analogio like for a potentiometer. remember to switch the lcd address if it doesnt work and unplug the lcd from the 5V if the metro m4 wont show up in file explorer. [very helpful page](https://learn.adafruit.com/tmp36-temperature-sensor/tmp36-with-circuitpython)

 # AdvancedCAD